Heatwave convinces public more needs to be done to tackle climate crisis

 When it came to personal action, 30 per cent of respondents said the heatwave had persuaded them to eat less meat, 32 per cent were persuaded to fly less and 36 per cent said the heat had persuaded them to invest in an electric car.

-“People are right to look to government for leadership,” said Zac Goldsmith, the minister for Pacific and the International Environment.
+“People are right to look to government for leadership,” said Zac Goldsmith, the international environment minister.
 “There’s only so much individuals can do, but governments set the rules within which the market operates and unless and until the market is made to recognise the risks of environmental damage and the value of a healthy planet, we will continue moving rapidly in the wrong direction.”

 Conservative leadership contenders Rishi Sunak and Liz Truss have been widely criticised by environmentalists and climate campaigners for not giving the crisis enough prominence in their campaigns to be Britain’s next prime minister.